Higher Learning: Soundtrack

-The soundtrack, containing hip hop, R&B, rock and jazz music, was released on January 3, 1995 by John Singleton's New Deal Music label through 550 Music/Epic Soundtrax.
+The soundtrack, containing hip hop, R&B, rock and jazz music, was released on January 3, 1995, by John Singleton's New Deal Music label through 550 Music/Epic Soundtrax.
 It peaked at number 39 on the Billboard 200 and number 9 on the Top R&B/Hip-Hop Albums.

 In addition to "Higher", performed by Ice Cube, the soundtrack includes original music by OutKast, Liz Phair, Tori Amos and Rage Against the Machine.

 Pop culture

-The character Malik, played by the same actor, Omar Epps, appears in Don't Be a Menace to South Central While Drinking Your Juice in the Hood, a comedy movie who parodied some known black movies of 1990s – a year later, after his mates graduation, Malik had returned to the university where he was shot and killed by a new Skinheads member, who also dealt with few others black activists, including fictional character Radio Raheem.
+The character Malik, played by the same actor, Omar Epps, appears in Don't Be a Menace to South Central While Drinking Your Juice in the Hood, a comedy movie that parodied some popular black movies of the 1990s.
+A year later, after the graduation of a friend, Malik had returned to the university where he was shot and killed by a new Skinheads member.